 Q: What are the biggest adjustments you had to make when settling into Jakarta?

 A: The convenience of gathering information on work permits, housing, banking, schools, or handymen.
 In Canada, you can easily find that information on the internet.
 But in Indonesia, this information can only be gathered through networking or word of mouth.
-Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate that wants to relocate to Indonesia.
+Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate who wants to relocate to Indonesia.

 Q: What’s the cost of living compared to Canada?

 A: The labour is a lot cheaper in Indonesia, so you can pamper yourself by having a maid and driver.
-In terms of food and accommodation, I would say Jakarta is little bit cheaper than Canada.
+In terms of food and accommodation, I would say Jakarta is a little bit cheaper than Canada.
 You can buy food in a nice café for the price of a food court in Canada.

-Q: How would you rate the public transport in Indonesia?
+Q: How would you rate public transport in Indonesia?

 A: The public infrastructure in Jakarta is not fully established yet.
-You can hire a taxi with an affordable rate, but it’s a challenge to find a reputable taxi in rush hour.
-The other option is hire a driver and car.
+You can hire a taxi at an affordable rate, but it’s a challenge to find a reputable taxi in rush hour.
+The other option is to hire a driver and car.

 Q: How would you rate the healthcare in Jakarta?

 A: If you have a major problem with your health, you should go to more than one doctor to double-check the diagnosis.

 Q: How do you rate the standard of housing in Jakarta?
-Any areas or suburbs you’d recommend to expats?
+Are there any areas or suburbs you’d recommend to expats?

 A: Jakarta has lots of housing options for expats to choose from.
 In terms of convenience, living in the heart of Jakarta (Sudirman or Kuningan) is always recommended.
 However, if you relocate with your family, south Jakarta and Tangerang are nice.